manigkrish/manigkrish/README.md

 ### About Me:

-- 🎓 Pursuing a **Master's in Cybersecurity** at the University of Central Missouri, graduated in May 2025.
+- 🎓 **Master's in Cybersecurity** at the University of Central Missouri, graduated in May 2025.

 - 💻 Passionate about Data, building simple solutions for complex data problems..